 Brodick Castle

 As the ferry sails into Brodick Bay, one of the first sights you will see of the Isle of Arran is Brodick Castle sitting in the shadow of Goat Fell, the island’s highest peak.
-Built as the seat of the Dukes of Hamilton in 1844, the history of the site goes back to Viking times.
+Built as the seat of the Dukes of Hamilton in 1844, the site dates back to Viking times.

 Go in search of haunted castles with Scottish Tours